-Increasing the value of λ results in a continuous reduction of magnitude of the parameters β which stabilizes the model (decreases variation but increases bias) but choosing λ too large eventually ignores the data.
-Therefore one has to decide on a compromise value for λ .
+Increasing the value of λ results in a continuous reduction of magnitude of the parameters β , which stabilizes the model (decreases variation but increases bias), but choosing λ too large eventually ignores the data.
+Therefore, one has to decide on a compromise value for λ .

-There are several ways to select optimal value of λ from data Hastie & Tibshirani (2001), He & Lian (2005).
+There are several ways to select optimal value of λ from the data of Hastie and Tibshirani (2001), He and Lian (2005).
 We used cross-validation.
 The idea behind cross-validation is fairly simple.
-The observations are divided into L subsets which can be of equal size.
-Next we construct L regressors each time using one of the L subsets as a test set and the rest as a training set.
+The observations are divided into L subsets, which can be of equal size.
+Next, we construct L regressors, each time using one of the L subsets as a test set and the rest as a training set.
 Each time the estimation error on the test set is calculated.
-This procedure is repeated for a wide range of λ values and each time the average error is calculated.
-At the end we choose the value of λ which results in the smallest average error.
-In practice we used 'leave one out' cross validation where each test set consists of one element.
+This procedure is repeated for a wide range of λ values, and each time the average error is calculated.
+At the end, we choose the value of λ that results in the smallest average error.
+In practice, we used leave-one-out cross-validation, where each test set consists of one element.

-To test the viability of Tikhonov regularization we performed a test using the model dataset 'large sources'.
-To the calculated potentials we added Gaussian noise of std equal to 10% of the total variation of the noise-free potential in the studied domain $(\max V(\mathbf{x}) - \min V(\mathbf{x}))$.
-We set R to 1.5 of maximum electrode distance and chose λ using cross validation.
-Figure 8 shows that the kCSD method without regularization works rather poorly for
+To test the viability of Tikhonov regularization, we performed a test using the large sources model data set.
+To the calculated potentials, we added gaussian noise of SD equal to 10% of the total variation of the noise-free potential in the studied domain (max $V(\mathbf{x}) - \min V(\mathbf{x})$).
+We set R to 1.5 of maximum electrode distance and chose λ using cross-validation.
+Figure 8 shows that the kCSD method without regularization works rather poorly for such large noise, whereas combining kCSD with ridge regression and cross-validation improves the reconstruction significantly.